Selfish, focused online learner

 An Example of Virtuous Selfishness

 This article is a great lesson for learning how to be selfish.
 It was originally written as a guide on how to succeed with online classes.
-We soon realised that online learning success was extremely difficult, if not impossible in some cases, if you weren’t prepared to be selfish.
+I soon realised that online learning success was extremely difficult, if not impossible in some cases, if you weren’t prepared to be selfish.

 When you’re juggling different demands on your time, there comes a point when you have to set priorities.
 With online classes, this is when you say forget what other people want, I’m doing private, uninterrupted study.
 A good online learner has traits that include literacy skills, persistence, motivation – and selfishness!